-The mantra “ Safe, Sane, Consensual” (SSC) is probably one of the first things that someone new to the scene learns.
-What’s the difference between being treated like a slave whose master can do anything to you, and being in an abusive relationship?
-The Master/slave dynamic is created within the perimeters of “Safe, Sane, and Consensual” while an abusive relationship has no such limitations.
+The mantra “ Safe, Sane, Consensual” (SSC) is one of the first things someone new to the scene learns.
+What’s the difference between being treated like a slave whose master can do anything to you and being in an abusive relationship?
+The Master/slave (M/s) dynamic is created within the perimeters of “Safe, Sane, and Consensual,” while an abusive relationship has no such limitations.
 Yet, herein lies the issue with the SSC philosophy: even the bog-standard Master/slave dynamic can permeate the realm outside of SSC.

 Why SSC isn’t enough

-Recently, I published an article on Submissive Guide called, “Keeping Your Voice” which advocates to new submissive in the scene that it is acceptable to have limits, and that, regardless of the perimeters of the relationship, a sub who feels unsafe or uncomfortable in a relationship is always free to advocate his/her needs or walk away from the relationship; the article received a lot of backlash from slaves in the community who argue that they are the property of their masters and they simply don’t have (and don’t want) the freedom I describe.
-Again, the issue here is not that I or the group of respondents was more or less correct than the other, but rather the perimeters of their relationships were not, to me, safe, sane, or consensual.
-To the respondents, however, the relationships they were in fit well within the confines of their philosophy of SSC.
+Recently, I published an article called Keeping Your Voice, which advocates new submissives to the scene to have limits.
+A sub who feels unsafe or uncomfortable in a relationship can always address their needs or walk away.
+The article received a lot of backlash from slaves in the community, who argued that they were the property of their masters.
+They don’t have (and don’t want) the freedom I describe.
+Again, the issue here is not one of being more or less correct, but rather the perimeters of their relationships were not safe, sane, or consensual to me.
+To the respondents, however, their relationships fit well within the confines of their philosophy of SSC.

 Despite these differences, the delicate nature of our community requires that we strive to understand each other, even when our limits and interests do not align.
-Because of this, Safe, Sane, and Consensual, which is highly limited by our own opinions, interests, and limitations, is simply an inefficient description of what can be considered acceptable in the community.
+Because of this, “Safe, Sane, and Consensual” is highly limited by our own opinions, interests, and limitations and is simply an inefficient description of what can be considered acceptable in the community.
 Therefore, in addition to understanding and utilizing SSC, we should also be aware of the philosophy of Risk Aware Consensual Kink (RACK).

 What is RACK?